google/applied-machine-learning-intensive/amli/v2/content/t08_modern/natural_language_processing.md

 See next slide for examples: really anything that involves processing text/language -->

-# What is Natural Language Processing?
+What is Natural Language Processing? {.big}

 ![](res/NLP02.png)